 Douaihy dizzies the reader with an intricate play of appearances and deception, and as always, portrays Lebanese society with exquisite irony.

 Jabbour Douaihy is a celebrated Lebanese novelist born in the town of Zgharta, northern Lebanon, in 1949.
 He holds a PhD degree in comparative literature from the Sorbonne and works as a professor of French literature at the Lebanese University.
 He has published seven works of fiction, including June Rain, which was shortlisted for the inaugural International Prize for Arabic Fiction in 2008 and The Vagrant, shortlisted for IPAF in 2012.
 The American Quarter reached the IPAF long list in 2015.
-Paula Haydar is Clinical Assistant Professor of Arabic at the University of Arkansas.
+Paula Haydar is Assistant Professor of Arabic at the University of Arkansas.
 She holds a PhD degree in comparative literature and an M.F.A. degree in literary translation.
 She has translated numerous novels by contemporary Lebanese, Palestinian, and Jordanian authors.
 Her translation of Lebanese novelist Jabbour Douaihy’s June Rain was selected as the highly commended runner-up of the 2014 Saif Ghobash Banipal Prize for Arabic Literary Translation and also made the Daily Star’s list of Top Middle East Novels of 2014.
 Her translations of Lebanese authors also include three novels by Elias Khoury (Gates of the City, The Journey of Little Gandhi, and The Kingdom of Strangers) and three novels by Rashid al-Daif (This Side of Innocence , Learning English, and Who’s Afraid of Meryl Streep?).
-Her translations of novels by Palestinian writers include Sahar Khalifeh’s The End of Spring and Adania Shibli’s Touch (Interlink).
-Her most recent translation is What Price Paradise by Jordanian writer Jamal Naji.
+Her translations of novels by Palestinian writers include Sahar Khalifeh’s The End of Spring and Adania Shibli’s Touch (Interlink), and Jordanian writer Jamal Naji’s Season of Martyrdom.
+Her most recent translation is Jabbour Douaihy’s The American Quarter (Interlink 2018)

 Submit a Review »